spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

 ---
-sidebar_label: "Airgap Install Instructions"
+sidebar_label: "Install Palette"
-title: "Airgap Install Instructions"
+title: "Install Palette"
 description: "Learn how to deploy self-hosted Palette to a Kubernetes cluster using a Helm Chart."
 icon: ""
 hide_table_of_contents: false